addyosmani/backbone-fundamentals/backbone-fundamentals.md

   }
 });

-// Instantiate the Todo Model with a title, allowing completed attribute
+// Instantiate the Todo Model with a title, with the completed attribute
-// to default to false
+// defaulting to false
 var myTodo = new Todo({
   title: 'Check attributes property of the logged models in the console.'
 });